-From time to time, team members merge their changes into Master.
-And if Master branch is ahead, you should get changes from the Master branch at first.
+From time to time, team members merge their changes into Main.
+And, if the Main branch is ahead, you should get changes from the Main branch first.

-It's easy to understand if the Master is ahead.
-You will see an "Update from Master" button.
+It's easy to understand if Main is ahead.
+You will see an "Update from Main" button.

-After getting all the latest changes, the "Merge into Master" button appears.
+After getting all the latest changes, the "Merge into Main" button appears.

 Beware of stashed changes!